Rom Landau

 Romauld Landau (1899–1974) was born in Poland but became a British citizen when he served as a volunteer in the Royal Air Force during the Second World War.
 He was a sculptor, author, educator, Foreign Service officer and specialist on Arab and Islamic culture.
 His particular area of interest was Morocco.
 He was also an art critic and book reviewer for several newspapers and periodicals, including The Spectator.
+He is buried in the Christian cemetery of Marrakesh, Morocco.

 Early life

-Born of Polish-German parents, Landau studied philosophy, art, and religion at various European schools and universities notably in Germany, and spent his early years travelling and working as a sculptor.
+Born of Polish-German parents, Landau studied philosophy, art, and religion at various European schools and universities, notably in Germany.
+He spent his early years travelling and working as a sculptor.
 In 1922, living in Berlin, he became the pupil of Georg Kolbe, then Germany's leading sculptor.
 During the late 1920s and the early 1930s, Landau established a minor reputation in Europe as a writer.
 His themes were art history, Polish biography (notably, Ignacy Jan Paderewski and Józef Klemens Piłsudski), and comparative religion.
 Landau's best known book from those years was God is My Adventure (1935).